 Business Services Division

 Lucas Building, 1st Floor

 Des Moines, Iowa 50319

 You may also fax your document to (515) 242-5953.

 Obtaining a name reservation is quite helpful if you aren’t ready to start your business, but if your LLC is ready to go, you’re better off skipping this step and using that name on your Certificate of Organization instead.

 Step 2: Choose a Registered Agent

-The role of the registered agent is that of a contact person between the LLC and the state.
-As stated on the Iowa Secretary of State website, “the registered agent is an individual (or a corporation depending on the business organization) designated by the entity to accept service of process if a lawsuit is filed against the entity.”
+A registered agent is a key component of your budding LLC, handling all of its sensitive communication with the state so you don’t have to.
+According to the Iowa Secretary of State website, “the registered agent is an individual (or a corporation depending on the business organization) designated by the entity to accept service of process if a lawsuit is filed against the entity.”